Atta Boy is available for private hire on selected days of the year. Weddings, river trips, Henley Regatta, Henley Festival, Cliveden visits.

 In such a capacity she may (yet to be proven but possible) she moved Admiral Jellicoe, Commander of the Great Fleet from HMS Royalist to HMS Iron Duke in August 1916 when the enemy emerged into the North Sea for the last time during WW1.

 HMS Royalist was an Arethusa class light cruiser that fought at the battle of Jutland.
 In March 1915 she joined the 4th Light Cruiser Squadron of the Grand Fleet.
 It was in that role that she took part in the battle of Jutland in 1916

 ATTA BOY now resides on the river thames in Marlow, Buckinghamshire.
 But we believe she should be used and enjoyed and not sit in a museum.
-But. as she is 100 years old we do treat her with respect and lots of maintenance!
+But. as she is over 100 years old we do treat her with respect and lots of maintenance!
 You can also enjoy cruising on Atta Boy as she is available for private charter on selected days throughout the year.
 Please contact us.

 The owners Great Grandfather was Alexander Gardiner Smith (Born 1875- Died May 31, 1916) was a Stoker on HMS Queen Mary at the Battle of Jutland.
 More details here

 Atta Boy or to give her her real name MB436 is one of the last surviving craft from the First World War.
 Built in 1915 for the Admiralty as a fast motor launch she was attached to HMS Royalist and was on board at the Battle of Jutland in 1916.
 Click here for details